pschool-in/curriculum/science/6-8/plants-6.md

 ### Flower
 The most prominent and colourful part of a flower are called petals.
 The smal leaf like stuctures that are seen on a flower are called sepals.
 The innermost part of a flower is called the pistil.
 Stamens usually surround the pistil.
 Pistil contains the ovary, style and stigma.
 The ovary contains ovules.

-### Points to remember

-1. Plants are usually grouped into herbs, shrubs and trees based on their height, nature of stem and branches.
-2. The stem bears leaves, flowers and fruits.
-3. Leaf usually has a petiole and lamina.
-4. The pattern of veins on the leaf is called venation.
-It can be reticulate or parallel.
-5. Leaves give out water vapour through the process of transpiration.
-6. Green leaves make their food by the process of photosynthesis using carbon dioxide and water in the presence of sunlight.
-7. Roots absorb water and minerals from the soil.
-They also anchor the plant firmly in the soil.
-8. Roots are mainly of two types: tap root and fibrous root.
-9. Plants having leaves with reticulate venation have tap roots while plants having leaves with parallel venation have fibrous roots.
-10. The stem conducts water from roots to the leaves (and other parts) and food from leaves to other parts of the plant.
-11. The parts of a flower are sepals, petals, stamens and pistil.

 ### Multiple Choice Questions.

 ```